This is the entry for the Danish-language TV series known in English as The Killing. If you're looking for the American remake, go here.

 - Iconic Outfit: Lund's Faroese sweater in the first season.
 The Radio Times promoted the second season in the UK with a knitting pattern.

-- The Killer Becomes the Killed: Reinhardt, by Lund herself.
+- The Killer Becomes the Killed: In season 1, Vagn, by Theis.
+In season 3, Reinhardt, by Lund herself.

 - Knight Templar Parent: The kidnapper in Season 3 is a father trying to solve and avenge his daughter's murder, which was covered up and declared a suicide.
 He kills several people involved in the cover-up and is prepared to murder an innocent nine-year-old to make her father suffer, but changes his plan to only using her as a hostage when doubts are raised about her father's role.

-- Last Name Basis: Lund and Meyer.
-It becomes a plot point when Lund is accused of shooting Meyer, because, as she points out, if he was going to use his last words to accuse her, he we wouldn't do so by calling her "Sarah".
+- Last-Name Basis: Lund and Meyer.
+It becomes a plot point when Lund is accused of shooting Meyer, because, as she points out, if he was going to use his last words to accuse her, he wouldn't do so by calling her "Sarah".

 - Let Off by the Detective: Borch tries to do this for Lund after she kills Reinhardt, but quickly realizes there's no story they can give that will be accepted and instead helps her escape the country.